Mark-Kamitz/FE21-Portfolio-MarkusKamitz/README.md

 Prortfolio | 26.07.2021

-According to the idea: **"I love to create - and watch my creation unfold"** I created a little **"creaters game"** on the homepage to convey the experience to create and watch the creation unfold in front of your eyes.
+According to the idea: **"I love to create - and watch my creation unfold"** I created a little **"creators game"** on the homepage to convey the experience to create and watch the creation unfold in front of your eyes.
 Just **klick on the screen and create some light magic** and enjoy the experience.